ic-news/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for ic.news
+about: Suggest an idea for IC News
 title: "[FEATURE] "
 labels: enhancement
 assignees: ""